June 20, 2021

 And in that moment, I had an epiphany.
-A flash of insight as people like me (that is, those of us profoundly lacking in self-knowledge; remember, from yesterday’s post?) are fortunate enough to receive from time to time.
+A flash of insight as people like me (that is, those of us profoundly lacking in self-knowledge; remember, from my crazy afternoon trying to find a hotel my second night in Scottsbluff?) are fortunate enough to receive from time to time.
 I realized in this moment of clarity that I don’t like camping in dumpy little city parks.
 I don’t like to have to hike to the bathroom or go without a shower.
 And what’s more, I don’t have to, at least as far as Casper.
 I can stay in hotels!
 And there is no reason not to!

 So I booked a place in Guernsey and thought how nice it would be tomorrow not to have to rush to a first-come, first-served campground; how I could spend time looking for the Pony Express station and the emigrant wagon ruts and Register Rock (one of the thousands of places emigrants carved their initials) and take my time because I had a reservation, a room waiting.
 And a shower.

 But back to Torrington, which was largely closed for Sunday.
 One of the down sides of staying in a motel is that you can’t really set up your camp stove and cook in your room.
 Planning ahead, I realized nothing would be open for dinner, so I stopped in at a Subway and ordered a sandwich for later.
 (Side note: There is a Subway and a Dollar Store in every single town I pass through, not matter how small.
 Except for Oak, KS.)